NitinMangrule/datastory-assignment/README.md

 Add proper accessibility and keyboard navigation support

+Update to the latest version of Next.js, but due to errors encountered, I have used Next.js 13 for the implementation.

 ## ⚖️ Key decisions and trade-offs
 Chakra UI version downgrade:
 The latest Chakra UI (v3.x) has peer dependency conflicts with React 17 and caused type errors when used alongside Next.js.